 🙀 PostgreSQL

-Service configu ration \J ¥
+Service configu ration ¥

-🔽 Install as a servic e
+🔽 Install as a servio e

 Service name PostgreSQL Database Server 8.3-rc1

-Account name postgres
+Account name postgres ]

 Account domain HP22720319231

 Account password

 Verify password

-not already created a t is the account that runs the PostgreSQL database serve an account, the installer can do so for you.
-Enter an acco the password blank to have one auto-generated.
+The service account is the account that runs the PostgreSQL database server.
+If you have not already created an account, the installer can do so for you.
+Enter an account name and a password, or leave the password blank to have one auto-generated.

-< B ack N ext > ancel
+< B ack 1 Vext> Car ncel